chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-06-29-building-and-maintaning-components-from-utility-classes-in-eleventy.md

 tags: [css, quick-tip, eleventy]
 ---

-I’m a big fan of Eleventy (this site is built with it), and also a big fan of utility-first CSS. ~~You can check this site’s source code in your browser or on GitHub: component classes are rarely used.~~ *(update: this version now uses a mixed approach)* That said, it can be quite frustrating to constantly have to find the same classes you want to use for a component in different situations — components that are at a low enough level that they shouldn’t be their own template file, like a styled link or button.
+I’m a big fan of Eleventy (this site is built with it), and also a big fan of utility-first CSS. <del>You can check this site’s source code in your browser or on GitHub: component classes are rarely used.</del> *(update: this version now uses a mixed approach)* That said, it can be quite frustrating to constantly have to find the same classes you want to use for a component in different situations — components that are at a low enough level that they shouldn’t be their own template file, like a styled link or button.
 Take this example (the `u-` prefix stands for `utility`):

 ```html
 <a href="https://www.11ty.dev/" class="u-displayInlineFlex u-colorPrimary u-backgroundDark u-borderOne u-paddingBlock u-paddingInline--half">Eleventy’s website</a>